DVD region code: Circumvention

-The region coding of a DVD can be circumvented by making a copy that adds flags for all region codes, creating an all-region DVD.
-DVD backup software can do this, and some can also remove Macrovision, CSS, and disabled user operations (UOps).
+Many DVD rippers, such as DVD Decrypter, DVD Shrink, and AnyDVD, can make copies of DVDs with region coding and RCE protection removed.
+Copied discs can then be played on standard DVD players or on a computer with media player software.
+AnyDVD can remove region codes, RCE, and other protections transparently in the background, allowing media player software to directly play discs from any region without copying them first.
+Many DVD rippers can also circumvent several other types of digital rights management (DRM) and copy protection, such as Content Scramble System (CSS), Macrovision Analog Protection System, and User Operation Prohibitions (UOPs).

 In common region-locked DVDs (but not in RCE-DVDs), the region code is stored in the file "VIDEO_TS.IFO" (table "VMGM_MAT"), byte offsets 34 and 35.
 The eight regions each correspond to a value which is a power of 2: Region 1 corresponds to 1 (20), Region 2 to 2 (21), Region 3 to 4 (22), and so on through Region 8, which corresponds to 128 (27).
 The values of each region that the disc is not encoded for are added together to give the value in the file.
 For example, a disc that is encoded for Region 1 but not Regions 2–8 will have the value 2+4+8+16+32+64+128=254.
 A disc encoded for Regions 1, 2 and 4 will have the value 4+16+32+64+128=244.
 A region-free or RCE-protected DVD will carry the value zero, since no regions are excluded.